wilsonliaows/docs/on-prem/profile.md

 Normally a server certificate's Common Name (or Subject Alternate Name) field should match the target hostname.
 If you want the agent to accept server certificates with non-matching hostname, disable hostname verification by setting `verifyHost` property to `false` (defaults to `true`).

 ## NTLM connection profile
-Using NTLM connection profile it is possible to access HTTP resources with NTLM authentication.
+Certain HTTP resources require NTLM authentication.
+This can be done using a NTLM connection profile.
+An example profile should look like this:
 ```YAML
 ntlm:
   MyNtlmProfile: